ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I translate that as follows: DevOps is all the work that goes into making sure the business software runs in places other than your developers machines.
 Unless you've got a DevOps specialist on your team, you're probably deprioritizing DevOps to some degree, and have underinvested in it

-as well. it's not just my opinion; it's becoming widely accepted throughout tech industries that high-quality DevOps is a key driver of overall engineering velocity.
+as well.
+It's not just my opinion; it's becoming widely accepted throughout tech industries that high-quality DevOps is a key driver of overall engineering velocity.

 **FOUR KEY METRICS (DORA)![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.103.png)**